vqiu25/obsidian-notes/2 - DSA/Algorithms/ALG C++ Synatx.md

 ## Looping Through an Array to Find a Value ->

+* Start at position X, and arrive back at position X

 ```cpp
 int n = arr.size();
 for (int i = start; i != destination; i = (i + 1) % n) {}